 This supplement is in the form of a duck flavored bite-sized treat making it perfect for daily consumption for dogs of all sizes.
 As each treat contains one billion CFUs this helps dogs produce less gas and bloating for optimal digestive comfort after meals.
 This can be beneficial for dogs with reoccurring digestive issues such as Irritable bowel syndrome or can be a necessary boost after a course of antibiotics.

 In-It Pets Probiotic for Dogs works fast to help gas, bloating, diarrhea, bad breath, allergies, vomiting, hairballs, and skin and fur issues.
 Probiotics Plus includes six strains of the best probiotics for dogs in high concentrations to restore your pet’s digestive health.
-This supplement has a 3-1 formula that can improve inflammation and offer pain relief as its dog probiotics contain a super antioxidant, maqui berry — along with flaxseed, chia seeds, and omega 3, 6 and 9.
+This supplement has a 3-1 formula that can improve inflammation and offer pain relief as its dog probiotics contain superfoods, watercress — along with flaxseed, fish oils, and omega 3, 6 and 9.

 As well as supporting a healthy immune system and digestive tract their combination supplement contains pure inulin (prebiotic) and a base of organic calcium carbonate.
 Prebiotics support immune function and calcium and magnesium absorption which builds stronger bones.
 This can be very beneficial when raising puppies in particular to encourage their growth of healthy bones and teeth.

-Unlike the other probiotic, prebiotic capsules and treats listed, In-It Pet Prebiotic Supplement comes in the form of a flavorless powder that can be mixed into food or water which can combat your dog refusing to eat a capsule or treat.
+Unlike the other probiotic, prebiotic capsules and treats listed, this dog probiotic supplement comes in the form of a flavorless powder that can be mixed into food or water which can combat your dog refusing to eat a capsule or treat.
 This prebiotic/probiotic mix is cost-effective but one of the main issues seen with this product is the powder consistency.
 Many reviews show that it may clump together in water or food when mixed in causing their dog not to ingest it.